Choose the experimental features you want to try

 The regulation does not apply to:

-The European Commission presents a report to the European Parliament and the Council of the European Union at various stages once the regulation applies, on:
+The European Commission presents a report to the European Parliament and to the Council of the European Union at various stages once the regulation applies, on:

 The Commission also has the power to adopt delegated and implementing acts.